-- Study abroad or faculty led program through another CSU university or a community college
+- Study abroad or faculty led program at another CSU campus or a community college

-- International volunteer service AND completion of APSC 198ITL
+- Approved Modification Petition AND completion of APSC 198ITL

-Is there an alternative to the International Experience requirement?
+Are there Modifications and Alternatives to the International Experience requirement?

 Are CASA FLPs open to everyone?
 Who is eligible to apply?